 Our membership is based on period of service, not place of service.
-Therefore, if you have served at least one day of active duty during the eligibility dates and are still serving in the military after any of the said periods or have been honorably discharged, you may become a member.
+Therefore, if you have served at least one day of active duty since December 7, 1941 and have been have been honorably discharged, or are currently serving, you may become a member.

 Eligibility Dates for Membership in The American Legion:

 The president signed the LEGION Act on July 30 after it received bi-partisan support in Congress.

 It declares that the United States has been in a state of war since December 7, 1941 – the date of the Japanese attack on Pearl Harbor.
 According to the national American Legion headquarters, the Legion’s eligibility criteria immediately changes from seven war eras to two: April 6, 1917, to November 11, 1918, and December 7, 1941 to a time later determined by the federal government.